relativitydev/transfer-api-samples/README.md

 ```

 ### RelativityTransferHost
 Given the `RelativityConnectionInfo` object, the `RelativityTransferHost` object is then constructed.
-This object implements `IDisposable` to manage object lifecycles and should employ a using block.
+This object implements `IDisposable` to manage object life-cycles and should employ a using block.
 This object has several key responsibilities including:

 * Defines *which* Relativity instance is used for all transfer requests
 * Use `CreateClient` to [construct a specific ITransferClient](#itransferclient) object